The curse of isotropy: from principal components to principal subspaces: Experiments

 \subsection{Natural image patches}

-In this experiment, we consider patches extracted from natural images, as done in many seminal works investigating biological vision via unsupervised machine learning methods~\cite{field_relations_1987,olshausen_emergence_1996, hyvarinen_emergence_2000}.
-We consider 10 flower images from the Natural Images database (cf. Sec.~\ref{appsec:data}) and randomly extract $n=500$ $(8, 8)$-pixel patches from those.
-After removing the DC component (i.e. the mean value) to each patch, like usually done in such studies~\cite{hyvarinen_emergence_2000} and looking at the sample eigenvalue profile, we decide to fit a PSA model of type $\gamma' = (2, 3, 59)$ and compare it to the associated PPCA model $\gamma = (1, 1, 1, 1, 1, 59)$.
+In this experiment, we consider patches extracted from natural images, as done in many seminal works investigating biological vision via unsupervised machine learning methods~\cite{field_relations_1987,olshausen_emergence_1996, hyvarinen_emergence_2000,mairal_online_2010}.
+We consider 10 flower images from the Natural Images database (cf. Section~\ref{appsec:data}) and randomly extract $n=500$ $(8, 8)$-pixel patches from those.
+After removing the DC component (i.e. the mean value) to each patch, like usually done in such studies~\cite{hyvarinen_emergence_2000} and looking at the sample eigenvalue profile, we decide to fit a PSA model of type $\gamma' = (2, 3, {4, 55})$ and compare it to the associated PPCA model $\gamma = (1, \dots, 1, {55})$.
 We get a lower BIC with the PSA model.
-Then, we uniformly sample from the unit spheres included in the first and second feature subspaces, which are respectively 2D and 3D.
-We report the results in Fig.~\ref{fig:exp_patch}.
+Then, we uniformly sample from the unit {sphere inscribed in the first (2D) principal subspace and randomly (Gaussian) sample from the second (3D) and third (4D) principal subspaces}.
+We report the results in Fig~\ref{fig:exp_patch}.

-While principal components do not look particularly interpretable individually, grouping them into principal subspaces with isotropic variability brings out low-frequency subspaces with rotational invariance.
-From a curse-of-isotropy point of view, the observed principal components are random samples from the illustrated multidimensional subspaces.
+While principal components do not look particularly interpretable individually, grouping them into principal subspaces with isotropic variability brings out low-frequency subspaces with {(limited) invariances~\cite{hyvarinen_emergence_2000}}.
+From a curse-of-isotropy point of view, the observed principal components are random samples from the illustrated {principal subspaces}.